 She sighs.
 “I know you love them, Ash, but that doesn’t change the facts.
 They just got you booed off stage and you probably broke your hand, just as you were about to open for Brand New.
 Are they really worth your music career?
 Would family really do that to you?”

 I ignore her rant.
 It’s just making me angrier.
 All I really know is that I want to take back the last half hour and make Jon sit this one out, but I can’t.
 All I know to do is run from the situation, but that’s not good enough either because this is the only thing that’s left in my life.
 If I lose music, there’s nothing left but me.
-And while I guess I could live with that, I’m just so tired of loss.
+And while I guess I could live with that now, I’m just so tired of loss.

 “Has anything like this happened here before?”